The founder and chairman of The Habitat Company, Daniel Levin

 six states and more than $2.0 billion in assets under

-Under his leadership, the company has become one of the Midwest's largest and most respected development and property management companies with operations in Chicago, Atlanta, St. Louis, Detroit, Ann Arbor and Oklahoma.
+Under his leadership, the company has become one of the Midwest's largest and most respected development and property management companies with operations in Chicago, Milwaukee, St. Louis, Detroit, Ann Arbor, and Tampa.
 His management philosophy and approach to business are embodied in a quote that can be recited by nearly everyone he has influenced, "No project is only an investment in real estate.
 It is an investment in the future of the community and in the lives of the people who live and work there."

 In 1987, Mr. Levin and The Habitat Company were appointed receiver of the Chicago Housing Authority Scattered Site housing development program by the U.S. District Court in Chicago.
 In that capacity, Habitat has overseen the citywide public housing revitalization program.